Challenge10k · Acceleration

 Results

-- Full i18n system - ready to scale
+- Full i18n system – ready for scale

-- Challenge10k v2 - advanced metrics and projections
+- Challenge10k v2 – advanced metrics + projections

 - Documentation – comprehensive CLI guide created